zalayeto/WeatherTest/readme.md

 Interfaces and classes required to implement the solution.

+Two namespaces:

+- WeatherTest.MicroFramework.Api: all classes and interfaces specifically related to the API.
+- WeatherTest.MicroFrawework.Http: infraestructure for IHttpClient component.

 ### Client

 Small angularJS application with one controller and one service to pull the data from the server.
 The angular project structure code doesn't follow best practices ( folders for controllers, services, views, etc) for simplicity.